Benazepril Patient Tips

 - Your doctor may require you to undergo regular monitoring (such as kidney and liver tests) while taking benazepril.

 - May cause a fall in blood pressure that may be noticed as light-headedness; this usually goes away after a few days of therapy.
 However, if it persists, call your doctor and ask for advice; symptoms usually resolve with continued therapy.
 Ensure you do not become dehydrated.

-- Do not use salt substitutes containing potassium without first consulting your doctor.
+- Do not use salt substitutes or supplements containing potassium without first consulting your doctor.

 - Report any signs of a fever or a sore throat to your doctor who may carry out further tests to ensure it is not neutropenia (a decrease in white blood cells).

 - Ensure you use adequate contraception or are abstaining from sex to avoid pregnancy while taking benazepril.
 If you inadvertently become pregnant while taking benazepril, contact your healthcare provider immediately.